lab-design/lab-design.github.io/_papers/AOSD-12/index.md

   @inproceedings{DyerRajanCai2012,
-    author = {Robert Dyer and Hridesh Rajan and Yuanfang Cai}, title = {An Exploratory Study of the Design Impact of Language Features for Aspect-oriented Interfaces}, booktitle = {Proceedings of the 11th International Conference on Aspect-oriented Software Development, {AOSD} 2012, Potsdam, Germany, March 25-30, 2012}, pages = {143--154},
+    author = {Robert Dyer and Hridesh Rajan and Yuanfang Cai}, title = {An Exploratory Study of the Design Impact of Language Features for Aspect-oriented Interfaces}, booktitle = {Proceedings of the 11th International Conference on Aspect-oriented Software Development, AOSD, Potsdam, Germany}, pages = {143--154},
     year = {2012},
     publisher = {{ACM}},